Bess Truman: Early life

-Bess was born as Elizabeth Virginia Wallace on February 13, 1885, in Independence, Missouri, to Margaret Elizabeth Gates and David Willock Wallace.
+Bess was born as Elizabeth Virginia Wallace on February 13, 1885, in Independence, Missouri, to Margaret or "Madge" Elizabeth Gates (1862-1952) and David Willock Wallace.
 Margaret was the daughter of a businessman, and David was a local politician.
-Bess was known as Bessie during her childhood, and she had three younger brothers (Frank, George, and David).
+Bess was known as Bessie during her childhood, and she had three younger brothers (Frank, George, and Fred).
 Her only sister died in infancy.
 As a child, Bess had a reputation as a tomboy due in part to her propensity for sports, including golf, tennis, horseback riding, shot put, basketball, baseball, and ice skating.
-She practiced dance and etiquette, and she attended town balls and hayrides of the town's aristocracy.
+She learned dancing and etiquette, and she attended town balls and hayrides of the town's aristocracy.

-In 1903, when Bess was 18, her father committed suicide.
+In 1903, when Bess was 18, her father died by suicide.
 According to the biographer David McCullough, the cause for his suicide is unknown, with speculation ranging from depression to mounting debts.
 Bess spent the following hours pacing silently in her backyard, first alone and then joined by her closest friend Mary Paxton.
 Her father's suicide was scandalous, and the family moved to Colorado Springs, Colorado, for a year to avoid the community's attention.
 Bess later attempted to keep this part of her life a secret.
 After her father's death, Bess took responsibility for raising her younger brothers, and the family moved into the home of her maternal grandparents.
 Bess's mother became a lifelong recluse, and the ordeal imprinted upon Bess the belief that a husband and wife should be close partners in everything they do.
 She refused to speak about her father for the rest of her life.